zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 - The projection of a distribution is another distribution (constraints: variable probability mass, fixed position) that's closest to it in KL.
 - The paper showed that the DBO and DBO2 both converge.
 - The paper did not show that the projected DBO2 also converges.
-Although it showed that DBO2 converges, projection might mess things up.
-The convergence of this operator is crucial for optimal control from scratch.
-C51's success might imply this to some extend.

 In the QR-DQN paper:

 - The projection of A distribution is another distribution (constraints: fixed probability mass, variable position) that's closest to it in W-1 distance.
 - The paper showed that the projected DBO converges.
 - The paper did not show that the projected DBO2 also converges.
-Although the C51 paper showed that DB02 converges, projection might mess things up.
-The convergence of this operator is crucial for optimal control from scratch.
-QR-DQN's success might imply this to some extend.

 **Loss function and gradient.**